Congenital Adrenal Hyperplasia

 - Genetic test

 Sometimes, when there is a known family history of CAH, a fetus is diagnosed before birth.
-Prenatal treatment of CAH is experimental, and experts recommend it be done only in the context of a clinical trial (a research study that involves people).
+Experimental prenatal treatment of CAH is controversial experimental, and experts recommend it be done only in the context of an approved clinical trial (a research study that involves people).

 What are the different types of CAH?

-Classic CAH, usually first found in infancy or early childhood, is the most severe type.
+Classic CAH is usually diagnosed in infancy or early childhood and is the most severe type and can be life-threatening.
 In one form of classic CAH, called “salt-wasting” (meaning the body has trouble keeping the right amount of salt in the blood), the adrenal glands do not make enough cortisol and aldosterone.
 If not found and treated, classic CAH can cause shock, coma, and death.
-In another form of classic CAH, called “non-salt wasting,” the enzyme shortage is less severe.
+In another form of classic CAH, called non-salt wasting; the loss of enzyme activity shortage is less severe.

 In many cases, female infants are diagnosed at birth, because they have ambiguous genitalia (external sex organs that resemble male genitals).
 However, they still have normal internal female organs (ovaries and uterus).